 How much cnidium should I take?

-Cnidium seeds can also be ground up and combined with water to make poultices
+The amount of cnidium seeds to be used depends on the condition being treated.
+Generally, between 6-15 grams of cnidium seeds are taken internally.
+Cnidium seeds can also be ground up and combined with water to make poultices for skin conditions.

 What forms of cnidium seeds are available?

 Cnidium seeds are available in bulk form at Asian markets and some specialty health food stores.
 Cnidium can also be found in pill and powder form in combination with other herbal products.